EXECUTIVE EMPLOYMENT AGREEMENT

 (d) Vacation.
 Executive shall be entitled to paid annual paid time off (“PTO”) in an amount provided for in the Company’s vacation, PTO or similar policy as amended from time to time, with the calculation of such entitlement to be retroactive to the Start Date, but in no event less than four (4) weeks of paid annual vacation.

 5. Executive Benefits.
-Executive shall be entitled to participate in any employee benefit plans, programs or policies provided to other full time employees or senior management of the Company or which may become in effect for the benefit of any other employees or senior management of the Company at any time during the course of Executive’s employment by the Company, subject to the terms of such plans, programs or policies.
+Retroactive to the Start Date, and continuing through during the Term of Executive’s employment under this Agreement, Executive shall be entitled to participate in any employee benefit plans, programs or policies provided to other full time employees or senior management of the Company or which may become in effect for the benefit of any other employees or senior management of the Company at any time during the course of Executive’s employment by the Company, subject to the terms of such plans, programs or policies.
 Such other benefits shall include, but not be limited to, directors’ and officers’ liability insurance maintained by the Company for the benefit of its directors and officers.
 Nothing in this Agreement shall preclude the Company from amending or terminating any such plan at any time.

 6. Withholding.
 All payments required to be made by the Company to Executive hereunder shall be subject to the withholding of such amounts relating to taxes and other governmental assessments as the Company may reasonably determine it should withhold pursuant to any applicable law, rule, or regulation.